AIRWAY HEALTH

 A CPAP machine works by pushing air through the airway.
 Airway-focused dental treatment works differently: it aims to create more physical space by repositioning the jaw and/or orthodontically expanding the dental arches.
 This structural approach supports more stable airflow during sleep.

-- Teeth Grinding (Bruxism): Your jaw clenches to push the airway open.
+- Teeth Grinding (Bruxism): Nighttime grinding may happen as the jaw clenches in response to airway obstruction.

-- Gasping: Waking up suddenly with a choking sensation.
+- Gasping: Waking suddenly with a choking or gasping sensation may indicate interrupted breathing.

-- Chronic Fatigue: Waking up unrefreshed, even after a full night’s sleep.
+- Chronic Fatigue: Waking up unrefreshed, even after what seems like a full night's sleep.

 Treatment Options Designed Around You